No Match Found

 The full Women in Work 2018 report can be found by clicking here.

 At PwC, our purpose is to build trust in society and solve important problems.
-More than 6,700 partners and staff in offices across the country are committed to delivering quality in assurance, tax, consulting and deals services.
-PwC Canada is a member of the PwC network of firms with more than 236,235 people in 158 countries.
-Find out more by visiting us at www.pwc.com/ca.
+More than 9,000 partners and staff in offices across the country are committed to delivering quality in assurance, tax, consulting and deals services.
+We’re a network of firms in 152 countries with nearly 328,000 people who are committed to delivering quality in assurance, advisory and tax services.
+Find out more and tell us what matters to you by visiting us at: www.pwc.com/ca.